TBDM-Project/JanusGraph-API-example/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Simple REST API implementation to query an instance of JanusGraph grpah database, using Cassandra as backend storage database.
-A the result for the project of Technologies for Big Data Mangement exam in the Computer Science degree of University of Camerino.
+A the result for the project of Technologies for Big Data Management exam in the Computer Science degree of University of Camerino.

 ### Built With